 The Gulf Coast Council (GCC) is a regional entity of the International Federation of Fly Fishers (IFFF).
 Since 1964, the Federation of Fly Fishers has been an organized voice for fly fishers.
 We represent all aspects of fly fishing from the art of casting instration and fly tying, to the protection of our diverse fisheries.
 The International Federation of Fly Fishers, and its Councils, are the only organized advocate for fly fishing on an international, national and regional level.
-For forty years the Federation has been "conserving, restoring, educating - through fly fishing".
+For over 50 years the Federation has been "conserving, restoring, educating - through fly fishing".

 Founded in 2006, the Gulf Coast Council - IFFF represents eleven (11) charter and affliated FFF clubs, as well as individual IFFF members, in Louisiana, Mississippi and coastal Alabama.